dell/csm-docs/content/docs/interactive-tutorials/_index.md

 ---
 Welcome to Dell CSM's interactive tutorials section!
 Try the different modules with a live system and experience the benefits of our solutions firsthand.

-Our interactive tutorials provide step-by-step guidance on how to use our CSM products in context of PowerFlex Software-Defined-Storage.
+Our interactive tutorials provide step-by-step guidance on how to use our CSM products in the context of PowerFlex Software-Defined-Storage.

 <iframe width="1140" height="640" sandbox="allow-forms allow-modals allow-popups allow-same-origin allow-scripts" src="https://play.instruqt.com/embed/dell/tracks/csm-quickstart?token=em_hdpeUhrpwfrkPUoo" style="border: 0;"></iframe>